Overactive Bladder – Diagnoss, Symptoms, and Treatment

 - Urinary frequency

-Occasionally they will recommend obtaining an ultrasound of the bladder before and after urination to assess post-void residual volume.
+Occasionally they will recommend obtaining an ultrasound of the bladder before and after urination to assess post-void residual volume, the amount of urine that remains in the bladder after voiding.
 Post-void residual volumes of >200 mL are suggestive of urinary retention.
-Your doctor may also recommend a CT scan of the abdomen, cystoscopy (to take a look inside the urinary tract), and sometimes urodynamic studies.
+Your doctor may also recommend a CT scan of the abdomen, cystoscopy (to take a look inside the urinary tract), and sometimes urodynamic studies which analyze the pressures within the urethra and bladder.

 Overactive Bladder Medication and Treatment